Faculty & Staff Advisors

 Main Points for Advisors

-The National Student Exchange is a partnership among nearly 200 institutions in the U.S., U.S. territories (Virgin Islands, Puerto Rico, Guam) and Canada.
-All students apply for the program by completing an NSE application through the Office of the Provost & Executive Vice President.
-The application fee is $150.
+The National Student Exchange (NSE) is a partnership among nearly 200 institutions in the United States., U.S. territories (Virgin Islands, Puerto Rico, Guam) and Canada.
+Students apply to participate in the NSE through the Office of the Provost and Executive Vice President by submitting an application and a $150 application fee.

 Details for Advisors